 The FIM process consists of three major components, each with specific benefits to student learning and teacher instruction.
-Together, daily practice, progress monitoring and data tracking create a classroom system.
-This system provides students with daily interaction to the content, teachers with consistent formative data, and the classroom community with data tracking tools that build patterns for learning and cement mastery.
+Together, daily practice, progress monitoring, and data tracking create a classroom system.
+This system provides students with daily interaction with the content, teachers with consistent formative data, and the classroom community with data tracking tools that build patterns for learning and cement mastery.

 Bi-Weekly Progress Monitoring Assessments

-In a month’s time all 16 mathematical standards are assessed through data collection and analysis of student work.
+In a month, all 16 mathematical standards are assessed through data collection and analysis of student work.
 Grade level collaboration brings to light areas of strengths and stretches and guides future instructional practice.

-Data transparency is key to student ownership and drives growth minded thinking.
-Check out a first grader as she inputs and tracks her own FIM data.
+Data transparency is key to student ownership and drives growth-minded thinking.
+Check out a first grader as she inputs and tracks her FIM data.